writetome51/open-array-getter-converter/README.md

     let getConverted = new PublicArrayGetterConverter( [item1, item2, item3,...] );

-You can reset the array by accessing the class 'data' property:
+You can reset the array by accessing the class `.data` property:

     getConverted.data = [1,2,3,4,...];